 Empower yourself with the knowledge on the risks, the benefits, the recommendations and what exercises to avoid.
 Then you will be able to make more informed decisions.

-You will know which exercises are best and which ones are safe.
+You will know which exercises are best and which ones are safe for pregnancy.

 Which exercises during pregnancy you must avoid and what intensity you should workout to.